olafrv/netdump/README.md

 ## help

-Says where to look for help
+Says where to look for help:
 ```
 netdump [help]
 ```